artefactual/automation-tools/README.md

 From the dashboard, go to Administration > Users and select 'Edit' for the user you want the key for.
 The API key will be displayed at the bottom of the page.
 Storage Service versions earlier than 0.8.x do not require an API key, and will not provide one.
-In that case, fill in `--ss-user` and `--ss-api-key` with stub data, since those paramaters are required by automated transfers.
+In that case, fill in `--ss-user` and `--ss-api-key` with stub data, since those parameters are required by automated transfers.

 ### Hooks